Real estate for starters. How much do I need to invest in real estate? Active investment.

 Repairing and maintenance

-And you thought buying the rental property would end your cash requirements?
-When you buy a property, you need to consider two critical investments: the initial work required to get the property rentable to the market you target and ongoing annual maintenance costs.
+And you thought buying a rental property would end your cash requirements?
+When you buy a property, you need to consider two critical investments: the initial work required to make it rentable to the market you target and ongoing annual maintenance costs.

-First, you need to factor in a repair budget for items like painting, cabinets, doors, floors, appliances, and other utilities to repair and make the house look marketable.
-You don't need to make the house look brand new or improve the essential but significant things.
+First, you must factor in a repair budget for items like painting, cabinets, doors, floors, appliances, and other utilities to repair and make the house look marketable.
+You don't need to make the house look new or improve the essential but significant things.

 You are holding cost.
-You will need to have cash for holding costs on hand, which means you have enough money to pay the mortgage, taxes, and property insurance while you're fixing the property.
+You will need to have cash for holding costs, which means you have enough money to pay the mortgage, taxes, and property insurance while fixing the property.

 Note: be conservative.
-Most repair projects are miss budgeted by the cost of capital and time.
+Most repair projects are mis-budgeted by the cost of capital and time.

 Secondly, be aware of the ongoing maintenance costs.
-Things you will need to pay for monthly, seasonally, or annually, like cleaning the gutters, snow, pool, fixing the pipes, etc. It's always better to keep an amount in your hands to fix them in case you need it in an emergency.
+These are things you will need to pay for monthly, seasonally, or annually, like cleaning the gutters, snow, pool, fixing the pipes, etc. It's always better to keep an amount in your hands to fix them in case you need it in an emergency.

 Saving reserves

 Considering the vacancy and other unexpected costs when buying a rental property is also essential.
-If you are going to replace the tenants, you have to pay the mortgage and spend money on (turnover) paint and other items to get the house ready for a new tenant.
+If you replace the tenants, you must pay the mortgage and spend money on (turnover) paint and other items to prepare the house for a new tenant.
 While you can't escape every situation, a backup plan is better.
-Saving some reserves thus will help you in this situation.
-But keep in mind that once you spend your money inside the house, there is no direct way to get that back; the only option is by collecting cash flow.
+Saving some reserves will help you in this situation.
+But remember that once you spend your money inside the house, there is no direct way to get that back; the only option is collecting cash flow.

 So, let's calculate a rough amount and break down your first investment.